PhoenixDevTeam/Phoenix-for-VK/README.md

 You can use one value for Lite and Full version if you wish.

   2) We also need to configure Google Services in order to get push-messages and crash reports.
-Following files you can find in your Google Play console.
+Following files you can find in your Google Play console.<br>
-  Create files:<br>
+  <b>Create files:</b><br>
-    "app/google-services.json" <br>
+    - app/google-services.json <br>
-    "app/src/lite/google-services.json" <br>
+    - app/src/lite/google-services.json" <br>
-    "app/src/full/google-services.json"
+    - app/src/full/google-services.json"

   All project variables are setup now.